World quantum gravity: Quantum test objects and Synge's world function: Gravity

-where the formal sum $\sum_g$ is over all the spacetime configurations in terms of $\sigma$ and auxiliary variables such as derivatives of $\sigma$ (See \Cref{sec:ss} for a concrete summation scheme.).
-For (\ref{eq:dsp}) we start with a gravitational term as a product $\prod_j$ over all edges with constant Ricci scalar $R$ on each edge.
-In the first step we distribute the factors to the $k$ and $h$ edges belonging and not belonging to the matter Feynman graph $\gamma_\Gamma$, respectively.
-We also introduce a factor of $1=G_h^{-1} G_h$ to the $h$ edges, with $G_h:=\int_0^\infty \frac{dl_h}{(4\pi i l_h)^{2}}\exp{i\frac{\sigma_h}{2l_h}}$. $\sigma_h$ implicitly contains an infinitesimal imaginary part $i\epsilon$ to make the integral converge.
-In the second step we use the definition of $G_h$, and extract out a factor of $l_h$ in the gravity part exponent on the $h$ edges.
-In the third step we apply (\ref{eq:pmf2}). (\ref{eq:pmf2}) holds under a path sum, and here it is applied to an 1-segment approximation of the path integral (a special case of the general $N+1$-segment approximation in (\ref{eq:mac})).
+We introduced a factor of $1=G_h^{-1} G_h$, with $G_h:=\int_0^\infty \frac{dl_h}{(4\pi i l_h)^{2}}\exp{i\frac{\sigma_h}{2l_h}}$ as the Feynman propagator for a massless test particle ($\sigma_h$ implicitly contains an infinitesimal imaginary part $i\epsilon$ to make the integral converge).
+In the second and third steps we extracted a factor of $l_h$ in the gravitational exponent, and applied (\ref{eq:pmf2}).
+Since (\ref{eq:pmf2}) holds under a path sum, here it is applied to an 1-segment approximation of the path integral (a special case of the general $N+1$-segment approximation in (\ref{eq:mac})).
 One can conceive increasing the number of segments to improve the approximation.
-However, this is most naturally done by moving to a skeleton graph with more edges and vertices \footnote{Suppose one increases the number of segments on each edge by breaking it into multiple edges.
+However, this is most naturally done by moving to a graph with more edges and vertices \footnote{Suppose one increases the number of segments on each edge by breaking it into multiple edges.
 In the present setting each new edge should be associated with a new $\sigma$, and the natural way to conduct the path integral is to sum over $\sigma$ on the new edges.
-An even larger regular lattice skeleton graph which contains this enlarged one as a subgraph further improves the approximation.
+An even larger regular lattice graph which contains this enlarged one as a subgraph further improves the approximation.
 In the end the improvement of the approximation can be conducted on a larger regular graph with an 1-segment approximation.}.
 In the end, still a 1-segment approximation is used on each edge.
+In the last step we applied $\int_0^\infty \frac{dl}{l^2}\exp{i\frac{X+i\epsilon}{l}} = i/(X+i\epsilon)$ (easily verified by changing variable from $l$ to $1/l$) to the $l_h$ integral and the integral in $G_h^{-1}$.